 12.2.11 Device ID indication

-An AP-STA may provide an identifier to a non-AP STA and the non-AP STA may provide that identifier to any AP-STA in the same BSS or ESS to allow the network to recognize the non-AP STA when it returns to the BSS or ESS even if the non-AP STA changes its MAC address.
-Exchanges of the identifier information are protected from third parties.
+An AP may provide an identifier to a non-AP STA and the non-AP STA may provide that identifier to any AP in the same ESS, to allow the ESS to recognize the non-AP STA when it returns to the ESS even if the non-AP STA changes its MAC address.
+Exchanges of the identifier are protected from third parties.

-A STA indicates activation of Device ID:
+A STA indicates activation of device ID:

-When using FILS, including the Device ID element in Association Request Frames (non-AP STA) or Association Response Frames (AP-STA) (see 9.4.2.296a – Device ID element).
+When using FILS authentication, by including the Device ID element in Association Request frames or Association Response frames (see 9.4.2.296a – Device ID element).

-When using FT or for other cases, setting the Device ID Support bit to 1 in the Extended RSN Capabilities field (see 9.4.2.241 -- RSN Extension Element).
+When not using FILS authentication, by setting the Device ID Support field to 1 in the Extended RSN Capabilities field (see 9.4.2.241 -- RSN Extension Element).

-A STA shall not send an identifier to any STA that does indicate Device ID active.
+A STA shall not send a device ID to a STA that does not indicate device ID is active.

-When a non-AP STA associates to a BSS or ESS for the first time and Device ID is active then:
+When a non-AP STA associates to any AP in an ESS for the first time and device ID is active then:

-When using FILS authentication, the non-AP STA shall send an Association Request frame containing the Device ID informational element with an empty identifier.
+When using FILS authentication, the non-AP STA shall send an Association Request frame containing the Device ID element with a zero-length identifier.

-When using FT or for other cases, the non-AP STA shall send an empty identifier in the Device ID KDE of the EAPOL-Key frame 4 way handshake message 2.
+When not using FILS authentication, the non-AP STA shall send a zero-length identifier in the Device ID KDE in message 2 of the 4-way handshake.

-When an AP STA receives a blank identifier from a non-AP STA in either the Device ID informational element (FILS) or the Device ID KDE (FT or other cases) it shall assign an identifier and send the identifier to the station as follows:
+When an AP receives a zero-length identifier from a non-AP STA it shall assign an identifier and send the identifier to the STA as follows:

-When using FILS authentication, the AP-STA shall send an Association Response frame containing the Device ID informational element with the assigned identifier.
+When using FILS authentication, the AP shall send the assigned identifier in the Device ID element in the Association Response frame.

-When using FT or for other cases, the AP-STA shall send the assigned identifier in the Device ID KDE of the EAPOL-Key frame 4 way handshake message 3.
+When not using FILS authentication, the AP sends the assigned identifier in the Device ID KDE in message 3 of the 4-way handshake.

-For subsequent associations or re-associations to the same BSS or ESS,:
+For subsequent associations to any AP in the same ESS:

-When using FILS authentication, the non-AP STA shall send the assigned identifier in the Association Request frame in the Device ID informational element.
-The AP-STA may send the same identifier or a new identifier in the Association Response frame in the Device ID informational element
+When using FILS authentication, the non-AP STA shall send the assigned identifier in the Association Request frame in the Device ID element.
+The AP shall send the same identifier or a new identifier in the Association Response frame in the Device ID element.

-When using FT or for other cases, the non-AP STA shall send the assigned identifier during the initial mobility domain association in the Device ID KDE of the EAPOL-Key frame 4 way handshake message 2.
-The AP may return the same identifier or a new identifier in the Device ID KDE of the EAPOL-Key frame 4 way handshake message 3.
+When not using FILS authentication, the non-AP STA shall send the assigned identifier in the Device ID KDE in message 2 of the 4-way handshake.
+The AP shall send the same identifier or a new identifier in the Device ID KDE in message 3 of the 4-way handshake.

-When the non-AP STA sends the identifier, it shall send the most recently received value from an AP in the BSS or ESS
+When the non-AP STA sends the identifier, it shall send the value most recently receivedfrom an AP in the ESS.

-The identifier or a new identifier need not be exchanged during FT protocol reassociations within the same ESS.
-For other cases, the non-AP STA sends the identifier, during the initial 4-way handshake in the Device ID KDE of the EAPOL-Key frame 4 way handshake message 2.

-When the AP receives a Device ID from a non-AP STA and the identifier is not recognized, the AP may assign a new identifier to the non-AP STA or utilize the received identifier for subsequent associations to the BSS or ESS utilizing the methods previously described.
+When the AP receives a device ID from a non-AP STA and it does not recognize the identifier, it shall either assign a new identifier to the non-AP STA or utilize the received identifier for subsequent associations to any AP in the ESS utilizing the methods previously described.
+Note -- A non-AP STA might use an identifier previously provided by an AP in the ESS that is no longer recognized by the AP.
+The AP may use this identifier or assign a new identifier to the non-AP STA.

 References: